 As the title of her book suggests, everything she offers is to avoid shaming your child.
 No Bad Kids will teach that lectures, emotional reactions, scolding and punishments do not give our toddler the clarity he needs, and can create guilt and shame, but gives you real-life examples of what to do instead.

 The book covers such common topics as punishment, cooperation, boundaries, testing, tantrums, hitting, and more.
 It’s a helpful guide for the critical years when toddlers are developmentally obliged to test the limits of our patience and love.
+Use the tools to help your child develop and increase their own self-confidence from the inside out.

 8. Parenting from the Inside Out